Tuition and Fees

 Federal Student Aid

-Students do not need to apply for financial aid in order to receive some scholarships.
+Students do not need to apply for financial aid to receive some scholarships.
 Students need to apply for financial aid if the scholarship lists a financial need requirement.
-Use the FAFSA (Free Application for Federal Student Aid) website at http://www.fafsa.gov to apply, and call the Financial Aid Office at 1-855-877-3945 with any questions.
+Use the FAFSA (Free Application for Federal Student Aid) website to apply and call the Financial Aid Office at 1-855-877-3945 with any questions.

-- Complete an online Foundation Scholarship Application at https://tncc.academicworks.com.
+- Complete an online Foundation Scholarship Application.
 Use your MyTNCC username and password to log in.

 - Write your scholarship application essay.
 The essay is a critical part of the process because often, scholarship committees value the content in student essays more than GPAs.
 Explain your educational and career goals.
 Tell how receiving scholarship assistance would help you reach your educational goals.
-Make sure your essay is grammatically correct.
+Make sure your essay is grammatically correct and free of any spelling errors.
 Check to make sure you respond to all specific questions if required.

 - High school applicants, for letters of recommendation, select a current teacher and guidance counselor who know you and your accomplishments well.
 Make sure you give those you have asked for recommendation letters sufficient time to complete them.
 Obtain an email address from your references so that they may respond to your request.